alpercakan/OfflineMapFragment/README.md

 Features:

-- Choice of tile source: Google Map or OpenStreetMaps
+- Choice of tile source: Google Maps or OpenStreetMaps
 - Networking, cache writing & reading done through custom function supplied
 - Support for cache-on-demand (i.e, cache a tile only when panned there) and regional pre-cache
 - Retina maps (tiles)